-If the untreated lumber is badly rotted (as it is in the picture above), you may need to replace it before you can put the fascia back on.
+If the untreated lumber is badly rotted (as it is in the picture above), reframe it before you put the new fascia board on.

-In general, you want to reframe the area exactly the same way it was framed originally.
-You can do this by adding “scab” blocks to undamaged framing in the roof structure.
-Just make sure everything you add is firmly attached and immobile, and that the sub-fascia sits flush and level across the entire run.
+In general, reframe the area exactly the way it was framed originally.
+Do this by adding “scab” blocks to undamaged framing in the roof structure.
+Make sure everything you add is firmly attached and solid.
+And that the sub-fascia sits flush and level across the entire run.

-If the sub-fascia is in decent shape, clean it up in preparation for mounting the new board.
-Scrape caulk lines and paint globs with a six-in-one tool.
+If the sub-fascia is in decent shape, clean it in preparation for mounting the new board.
+Remove caulk lines and paint globs with a six-in-one tool.
 (This includes scraping old caulk at the seam of any neighboring boards.)

 Also remove any fasteners that are still sticking out of the sub-fascia.
-These leftover nails will prevent your new board from sitting where it needs to sit.
+These leftover nails will prevent your new board from sitting properly.

-You can simply drive down some exposed nail heads with your hammer.
-If the angle is too awkward, though, or the fastener is bent, you can back it out with a nail puller instead.
+Simply drive down exposed nail heads with your hammer.
+If the angle is too awkward, though, or the fastener is bent, back it out with a nail puller instead.

-Take a moment to really examine the area and make sure it is completely clean of any obstruction.
-There’s nothing more frustrating than trying to put your new board on, only to find that one little nail is preventing it from sitting flat.
+Take a moment and really examine the area.
+Make sure it is completely clean of any obstructions.
+It’s frustrating to find that something is preventing your new fascia board from sitting flat.

-The absolute easiest way to do this is to simply measure the piece that you tore off.
-If the old piece fit very well (and you can clean it and hold it back in place to be sure), then use it as a pattern for the new board.
+The easiest way to do this is to simply measure the piece that you tore off.
+If the old piece fit very well, use it as a pattern for the new board.

-However, if you’ve destroyed the old board in removal, then it will be necessary to measure and plot cuts for a new board.
+However, if you’ve destroyed the old board in removal, then it’s necessary to measure and plot cuts for a new board.

-Some pieces will have miter cuts on both ends, and even compound cuts where fascia turns up a roofline.
-Always visualize what you need the next piece to do.
-If it needs a square cut on one end, and a miter cut on the other end (like the board in this article), then fix that image in your mind.
+Some boards have miter cuts on both ends.
+Some even have compound cuts where fascia turns up a roofline.
+Always visualize what you need the new piece to do.
+Maybe it needs a square cut on one end and a miter cut on the other end.
+(The one I replaced on this project did.)
+In any case, fix the image in your mind.

-To measure for my new board, I’ll simply butt my tape measure to the inside corner, and pull to the farthest point of the outside corner.
+To measure for my new board, I simply butt my tape measure to the inside corner.
+Then I pulled to the farthest point of the outside corner.
 This total measure will give me the distance to the long point of my miter cut.

 The most important thing to note here is that you should always replace fascia boards with PVC materials.
-These plastic-vinyl boards are inorganic, and therefore impervious to rot.
+These plastic-vinyl boards are impervious to rot.
 For water-sensitive places like fascia, PVC is the best option.

 Also, get PVC or lumber that matches the thickness (probably ¾”) and width of your fascia board.
 (You can rip boards down to proper width with a circular saw or table saw if necessary.)